-In July 2021, the CMSMC approved the recommendation that Plan C may be activated under certain circumstances upon request from at least one provincial milk marketing board and approval by the Market Committee with a program limit of 20,000 tonnes per dairy year.
-Plan C was reactivated for the period of July 27, 2021, to August 31, 2021, according to the initial terms and conditions established for the program.
+Plan C may be activated under certain circumstances upon request from at least one provincial milk marketing board and approval by the Market Committee for a volume up to 5 million litres per occurence and a program limit of 20,000 MT of cheese per dairy year.
+During dairy year 2022-2023, Plan C was activated twice, once from December 2022 to January 2023 and again in May-July 2023, according to the initial terms and conditions established for the program.